threefoldfoundation/info_legal/wiki/terms_conditions_farmer_parts/part_8_capacity_measurement_minting3.md

 #### 8.5 Modification

-The Company reserves the right to modify the terms of this section 8 (‘_Capacity Measurement and Minting - ‘Farming’_) at any time, including but not limited to the determination of the Difficulty Level.
-Such amendments will be subject to the approval of a majority of the members of the Company’s ‘Grid Counsel’ and a majority of the Farmers (whereby majority is measured based on nr of 3Nodes a Farmer has, each 3Node entitles the Farmer to one vote, Farmers who do not vote have no say in the decision process) who participate in an online poll organized by the Company In case of modification to these terms, the Company shall inform the Farmer at least one month in advance.
+The Company reserves the right to modify the terms of this section 8 (‘_Capacity Measurement and Minting - ‘Farming’_) at any time.
+Such amendments will be subject to the approval of the majority of the Farmers (whereby majority is measured based on nr of 3Nodes a Farmer has, each 3Node entitles the Farmer to one vote, Farmers who do not vote have no say in the decision process) who participate in an online poll organized by the Company or the DAO.

+In case of modification to these terms, the Company or DAO shall inform the Farmer at least one month in advance.
 In case the Farmer would not agree to such modifications, the Farmer shall have the right to immediately and unilaterally terminate this Agreement by disconnecting the Farming Pool from the ThreeFold_Grid.

+The TFChain and TFGrid capabilities & specifications can change over time after getting consensus from the DAO .
+The specific requirements and workings of the DAO are or will be publised on our wikisystem: https://library.threefold.me

+If the DAO (by means of X nr of members of the Community) agree on a change of the protocol used or specifications for the Software or TFGrid then the Validators can allow and execute an upgrade of the system (TFChain as well as ZERO-OS software).
+Farmers and Users accept changes introduced this way, they accept that any of above mentioned variables can be changed that way.